This guide covers everything you need to know, from causes to home exercises to when it is time to call your vet.

 The Bottom Line

-A senior dog with weak back legs is not a dog who has given up.
-With the right care, most older dogs can stay active, comfortable, and genuinely happy for years beyond the point their symptoms first appear.
 Start with a vet visit to understand what you are dealing with, commit to daily gentle exercise, clean up your home environment, and give your dog the right nutritional support.
 Small, consistent steps add up faster than you might expect.
 Your dog has given you years of loyalty.
 You have everything it takes to give them their best possible senior years in return.